1986–87 NHL season: Regular season

+interest.
+It was reported that while serving as coach of the Los Angeles Kings, Quinn signed a contract to become president and general manager of the Vancouver Canucks.
+In due course, NHL president John Ziegler barred Quinn from coaching in the NHL until 1990-91.

 On January 22, 1987, a massive blizzard resulted in only 334 spectators attending the game between the New Jersey Devils and the Calgary Flames at the Brendan Byrne Arena, leading to the Devils dubbing the spectators the "334 Club".

+There was trouble brewing for Bryan Trottier when he authored an article in the publication The Hockey News criticizing officials for failing to call penalties.
+This was brought to the attention of NHL president John Ziegler who fined Trottier $1,000.

 On April 4, 1987, the Islanders' captain Denis Potvin became the first NHL defenceman to reach 1000 points.
-A shot by the Islanders' Mikko Makela deflected in off Potvin's arm in a 6–6 shootout between the Islanders and Sabres.
+A shot by the Islanders' Mikko Mäkelä deflected in off Potvin's arm in a 6–6 shootout between the Islanders and Sabres.